206 W. Jefferson St.

 John reportedly worked as a blacksmith in Boise “for many years with a gratifying degree of prosperity” until November of 1911, when he retired at the age of seventy-five.
 John passed away on July 8, 1916, at the age of seventy-nine.
 Melissa lived for several more years at 206 W. Jefferson St., until she passed away in 1938.
 John and Melissa are buried side-by-side in Boise's Pioneer Cemetery, located just off Warm Springs Avenue.
 In the years following Melissa's passing, Atkinson House remained in the family and was operated as a boarding house by John and Melissa's daughter Olive May (Atkinson) Biggs and her husband W.H.
 Biggs into the 1940's.
 Margaret Ann was the last remaining child of John and Melissa when she passed away in 1962.

 As downtown Boise grew, commercial enterprises came to be the primary use of downtown buildings.
 Many residential buildings were razed or relocated in the name of “progress,” yet Atkinson House remained.
 Eventually, in the 1990s, Atkinson House was converted to commercial use, but remained largely unchanged inside and out.
 In 2008, Atkinson House underwent a substantial remodel strictly adhering to the Secretary of the Interior's standards for preservation, restoration, and renovation.
 For his work in restoring and renovating Atkinson House, local restoration expert Greg Contos won a 2008 Orchard & Onions Award for Excellence in Historic Preservation from the Idaho Historic Preservation Council.

-Due to a declining economy, Atkinson House remained largely vacant for a few years after it was remodeled, until it was purchased by the partners of Kormanik & Sneed LLP in 2011.
+Due to a declining economy, Atkinson House remained largely vacant for a few years after it was remodeled.
+Sneed Law, PLLC moved into the building in 2011.
 An iron hitching post created by John Atkinson (in the form of a horse head) still stands just a few feet west of 206 W. Jefferson St. Suffice to say, Brad is immensely proud of his office and its place in Boise's history.